Take our quick quiz to see if you are at risk.

 How is OSA Diagnosed?

-Derry Medical Center uses the ARES home sleep testing unit.
+Derry Medical Center uses the Apnea Link Home sleep testing device.
 The sleep study is done in the comfort of your own home over the period of one night.
 The recorded time needed for this test is a minimum of four hours of sleep data.
 The test will show interruptions in breathing, oxygen desaturations, heart rate variability and levels of snoring.
 With this information we are able to identify the diagnosis and severity of OSA.

 How is OSA Treated?